 It doesn’t have to be much.
 As a matter of fact, we have a word in the South for a small gift.
 My mom always called them a “happy.”

-Many of the items from our stocking stuffer for men list could work for Valentine’s Day as well, so I’m trying to list different items here in addition to what was on the stocking list.
+Many of the items from our gift cards to his favorite stores or gift cards to his favorite stores could work for Valentine’s Day as well, so I’m trying to list different items here in addition to what was on the stocking list.
 Erin also wrote a post last year on gifts for couples that could help as well.

 If you are crafty, make him something.
 Have the kids make something using their handprints or footprints.
 A handmade gift can really demonstrate how much you love the other person.